influencer marketing · brand strategy

 TL;DR

-- How to find YouTube influencers in 2026: 30 final shortlist from the broader creator network.
+- How to find YouTube influencers in 2026: 30 final picks from the broader network.

 - Mid tier (100K-500K) wins 38% of all deals.

-- 30 shortlisted creators yields about 10 confirmed deals at typical conversion.
+- 30 shortlisted creators yields about 10 confirmed deals at a normal hit rate.

-- Sponsor history is the strongest predictor of clean delivery.
+- Sponsor history is the best signal of clean delivery.

 - Average creator does 3.2 deals per year, across 18,341 active creators.